24ERIC/official_webiste/README.rst

 Vercel
 ----------------------
 Vercel is cloud website hosting service.
 It is only free cloud service Mr. Eric can find, and we can use its free service.

+Modification made on ut021.com will happen only by changing main branch.